Password and Account Protection¶

 Your new password must adhere to NERSC's password requirements.

-When users are selecting their own passwords for use at NERSC, the following requirements must be used.
+When users select their own passwords for use at NERSC, the following requirements must be satisfied.

-Your login privileges will be disabled if you have five login failures while entering your password on a NERSC machine.
+Your login privileges will be disabled if you have ten login failures while entering your password on a NERSC resource.
 You do not need a new password in this situation.
-You can clear your login failures on all systems by simply logging in to NIM .
+The login failures will automatically clear after 5 minutes.
 No additional actions are necessary.